Azure-Samples/langchainjs-quickstart-demo/README.md

 This demo explore the development process from idea to production, using a RAG-based approach for a Q&A system based on YouTube video transcripts.

 The code comes in two versions:
-- The [local prototype](src/prototype.js), using FAISS and Ollama with the Llama2 model
+- [local prototype](src/prototype.js): uses FAISS and Ollama with llama2 model for completion and all-minilm-l6-v2 for embeddings
-- The [Azure cloud version](src/azure.js), using Azure AI Search and GPT-4 Turbo
+- [Azure cloud version](src/azure.js): uses Azure AI Search and GPT-4 Turbo model for completion and text-embedding-ada-002 for embeddings

 ## Installation